 Common Causes of Truck Accidents

 Companies have an obligation to provide their drivers with semi-trucks that are in proper working order, and drivers are expected to routinely inspect the trucks and their loads to ensure safety.
 The Federal Motor Carrier Safety Administration Regulations require truck drivers to inspect their vehicles prior to driving for the following issues:

-At the end of a trip, drivers must re-examine these items, as well as the wheels, tires and emergency equipment.
+At the end of a trip, drivers must re-examine these items, as well as the wheels, tires, and emergency equipment.
 Any defects must be noted in the post-trip inspection report and promptly corrected by the trucking company.
-When unsafe equipment was a factor in the tractor trailer accident that caused your injuries, an accident lawyer will work to discover the lapse in protocol that allowed the defect to go unnoticed or unaddressed.
+When unsafe equipment was a factor in the tractor-trailer accident that caused your injuries, Our Chicago negligent truck maintenance lawyers will work to discover the lapse in protocol that allowed the defect to go unnoticed or unaddressed.

 Truck driver fatigue

-Companies often pay by the mile or the load, so drivers of 18 wheelers may drive to cover their routes quickly and unsafely.
-This aspect of trucking industry policy encourages dangerously excessive hours behind the wheel.
-Work hours are defined as on-duty time, which includes driving, loading and conducting maintenance—working with the semi-truck in any way.
+Companies often pay by the mile or the load, so drivers of 18-wheelers may drive to cover their routes quickly and unsafely.
+This aspect of the trucking industry policy encourages dangerously excessive hours behind the wheel.
+Work hours are defined as on-duty time, which includes driving, loading, and conducting maintenance—working with the semi-truck in any way.